 - When you cite your own work, refer to it in the third person.
 For example, if your name is Smith and you have worked on automated bug repair, instead of saying “We extend our work on information retrieval for finding and removing earwigs ,” you should say “We extend Smith’s work on information retrieval for finding and removing earwigs.”

 - Do not include acknowledgements of people, grants, organizations, etc. that would give away your identity.
-You may, of course, add these acknowledgements in the camera-ready version.
+You may, of course, add these acknowledgments in the camera-ready version.

 - In general, aim to reduce the risk of accidental unblinding.
 For example, if you use an identifiable naming convention for your work, such as a project name, use a different name for your submission, which you may indicate has been changed for the purposes of double-blind reviewing.
 This includes names that may unblind individual authors and their institutions.
 For example, if your project is called GoogleDeveloperHelper, which makes it clear the work was done at Google, for the submission version, use the name DeveloperHelper or BigCompanyDeveloperHelper instead.